Gene MacLellan: Posthumous awards and tributes

-In 2017, MacLellan's daughter Catherine MacLellan presented a show entitled If It's Alright with You – The Life and Music of My Father, Gene MacLellan that was described as "part theatre, part Island music history lesson, and part mental-health awareness campaign".
+In 2017, MacLellan's daughter Catherine MacLellan presented a show titled If It's Alright with You – The Life and Music of My Father, Gene MacLellan that was described as "part theatre, part Island music history lesson, and part mental-health awareness campaign".
 Her album If It's Alright with You: The Songs of Gene MacLellan was released on June 30, 2017, by True North Records.
 She believes that her father would appreciate the tribute.
 "He would be happy to know his songs continue on, being remembered and given a new spark," she said.
 "It’s a testament to what a young guy from very humble beginnings can do."
 In 2018, a documentary about MacLellan's life, music and struggle with mental illness, The Song and the Sorrow, was released.